BackupTheBerlios/pybliki-svn/examples/test.rst

 Hello world
 ===========

-This is my first entry :-) I18N test
+This is my first entry :-) I18N test.
+Add some lithuanian letters.